katholiek-onderwijs-vlaanderen/sri2postgres/README.md

 This is a module to sync any SRI interface to one or more database tables in a postgres 9.4 instance

 # About
 This library is under construction.
+Will be available soon.

 # Tests
 In order to run tests it is needed to install postgres 9.4 or superior in your machine.